Searching Your Library

 Combining tag filters:

-tag:rust tag:database— bookmarks with both tagstag:rust OR tag:go— bookmarks with either tag-tag:archived— exclude a tag
+tag:rust tag:database-- items with both tagstag:rust OR tag:go-- items with either tag-tag:archived-- exclude a tag

-Match bookmarks in a specific collection (folder).
+Find items in a specific collection.
 Uses substring matching, so folder:Work matches "Work", "Work/Projects", etc.

 folder:Learning